 Crea: If I had a bomb, I would have blown that place up!

 Shuto: You've said that five times already.

-Although he was The Dreaded and Shrouded in Myth in backstory, Madara Uchiha is striking in several aspects once he makes an appearance in Naruto; he is strikingly powerful, bordering on Only the Author Can Save Them Now...and yet, as a person beneath all that power and status, he's actually repulsive in a rather pathetic way.
-Madara is phenomenally self-centered and egotistical for a legend whose claim to fame is being Always Second Best to his rival Hashirama Senju, the 1st Hokage in Konoha's history; he reveals in a flashback that he was responsible for the poor diplomatic relations between Konoha and the Hidden Stone village when he sabotaged peace talks he was supposed to oversee purely to spite Hashirama's plan of making peace between the five great nations.
-He then dips into sexism during his posturing to try and intimidate the Kages, looking down on Tsunade for being a woman and repeatedly underestimating what she's capable of.
+Although he was The Dreaded and Shrouded in Myth in backstory, Madara Uchiha is striking in several aspects once he makes an appearance in Naruto; he is strikingly powerful, to the that point that Only the Author Can Save Them Now actually hits a Writer's Block... and yet, as a person beneath all that power and status, he's actually repulsive in a rather pathetic way.
+Madara is phenomenally self-centered and egotistical for a legend whose claim to fame is being Always Second Best to his rival Hashirama Senju, the First Hokage in Konoha's history; he reveals in a flashback that he was responsible for the poor diplomatic relations between Konoha and the Hidden Stone village when he sabotaged peace talks he was supposed to oversee purely to spite Hashirama's plan of making peace between the five great nations.
+He then dips into sexism during his posturing to try and intimidate the Kages, looking down on Tsunade's strength because she's a woman (though to his credit, he quickly recants his statement when she wrecks his Susano'o)..
 When you realize the Assimilation Plot Naruto is racing to thwart was cooked up by a spiteful, sexist warmonger out of no greater ambitions than as an ego trip, it allows Madara to rather spectacularly avert Evil Is Cool.